 Introduction: Bicycling for daily transport is being promoted around the world, e.g. for sustainability and health reasons.
 For people with visual function impairments, cycling may strongly contribute to independent mobility and social participation, particularly to those who are not allowed to drive a passenger car.
 It is, however, unclear how visually impaired people adapt their riding behaviour in natural settings to cope with their vision-related cycling difficulties.
 The present study aimed to obtain insight into whether visually impaired cyclists adjust their speed downward, for example to generate more time when overviewing traffic and anticipating accordingly.
 Mobility instructors of vision rehabilitation centres can use this information when advising visually impaired people who wish to cycle independently.

 Methods: Nineteen pairs of cyclists (aged 50+ years) each consisting of a visually impaired cyclist and a normally sighted peer from the same neighbourhood (control) participated in our study.
 All individuals cycled their own naturalistic routes for one week in their natural environment.
 Cycling speed and distance were registered using a GPS camera, which was mounted on each participant’s own bicycle at the start of the week.
-In addition we measured binocular visual acuity, visual field and contrast sensitivity.
+In addition, we measured binocular visual acuity, visual field and contrast sensitivity.

 Results: Based on the preliminary results, visually impaired cyclists maintained a significantly lower preferred cycling speed (M = 14.6 km/h) than the normally sighted controls (M = 16.1 km/h) when cycling without a companion.
 Additionally, the proportion of speed samples below 10 km/h was significantly larger in the visually impaired cyclists (16%) compared to the normally sighted controls (10%).